World Action And Adventure: Description

 World Action and Adventure is a universal role-playing system, with character creation, skill, combat, and mass combat rules.
 The boxed set includes the Official Guide, a GM's screen, character record sheets, and blank forms.
 In its attempt to simulate the actual modern world, the game tries to quantify everything in the modern world, including life expectancies, animals, careers, and diseases.
 RPG historian Stu Horvath notes "minimum hours of sleep, a matrix for determining the outcome of a trial ...
 A set of tables for important events in a character's year includes a sub-table for embarrassment — at a party, with a friend, many people around, hundreds watching."

 Publication history

 World Action and Adventure was designed by Gregory L. Kinney as a college project that earned him five course credits.
 It was play-tested by friends and relatives including his grandparents, and published by the M.S.
 Kinney Corporation in 1985 as a boxed set containing a 160-page hardcover book, a cardstock screen, a packet of blank forms, a small pad of character sheets, and dice.
 Several supplements were published the same year including Book of Animals and Geography (1985) and Actor's Book of Characters.
 Ads that appeared in games magazines that year offered a reward of $50 to the first 100 players who sent in the description of a scenario that had been designed and played by at least four players using at least ten tables or charts during play.
+The Official Guide from the main set was also published separately in 1985.